TIERS/offboard-control/README.md

+# Offboard control
-# Offboard control: PX4+MAVROS with UWB+VIO localization
+# PX4+MAVROS with UWB+VIO localization
+# and multi-robot collaboration

 Offboard controller for PX4 flight controllers with MAVROS.
 Uses UWB+VIO for localizartion in GNSS-denied environments.